 If you are driving for the first time you need to take driving lessons.
-If you are upgrading to new equipment you will be required to pass a new driving test to use that new equipment.
+If you are upgrading to new and different equipment you may be required to pass a new driving test to use that new equipment.

 For NDIS and other funding bodies, the cost of these lessons may be covered, so they should be included in your funding application.